MARINA PICCININI

 Hannah Tassler

-Hannah holds a Master of Music in Flute Performance from Rice University’s Shepherd School of Music, where she studied with Leone Buyse and Marianne Gedigian.
-She earned her Bachelor of Music from the Peabody Conservatory at Johns Hopkins University, studying with Marina Piccinini.
-Her training also includes work with Brook Ferguson, Aaron Goldman, Erica Peel, and Laurie Sokoloff.
+Hannah earned a Master of Music in Flute Performance from Rice University’s Shepherd School of Music, where she studied with Leone Buyse and Marianne Gedigian, and completed her Bachelor of Music from the Peabody Conservatory at Johns Hopkins University, studying with Marina Piccinini.
+Other teachers also include Brook Ferguson, Aaron Goldman, Erica Peel, and Laurie Sokoloff.
+Her achievements include the Azalia H. Thomas Prize, the Britton Johnson Award in Flute, and induction into the Pi Kappa Lambda Society.
+This summer Hannah will participate in the prestigious Marlboro Festival in Vermont.

 Hui-Chuan Chen

-For her solo performance, she has won numerous prizes at competitions including the Wonderlic piano competition in Baltimore, Concerto Competition of International Music Festival in Siena, Italy, Kaohsiung City Competition, Kawai Piano Competition, the University Piano Concerto Competition of NTNU, Taiwan.
+A native of Taiwan, pianist Hui-Chuan Chen began piano lessons at age four and made her debut performance at six.
+She won numerous prizes at competitions including the Wonderlic piano competition in Baltimore, Concerto Competition of International Music Festival in Siena, Italy, Kaohsiung City Competition, Kawai Piano Competition, the University Piano Concerto Competition of NTNU, Taiwan.

 Hui-Chuan holds a Doctor of Musical Arts degree from the Peabody Conservatory of the Johns Hopkins University where she is also a faculty member in the preparatory division.
 She also serves on the faculty of the University of Maryland Baltimore City, Washington Conservatory of Music and the Heifetz International Music Festival in Virginia.
+Dr. Chen is the Studio Pianist for the Piccinini Flute studio.